 Can Siblings Sue for Wrongful Death?

 Nothing can prepare you for the pain that comes from learning a loved one was killed in an accident.
 Along with impossible grief, family members often find that they are left with significant financial hardships as a result of the loss.
 In South Carolina, wrongful death compensation is possible to offset these demands.
 However, only certain people can file a wrongful death claim.

 Did you recently lose a family member in an accident?
-An experienced wrongful death attorney from Stewart Law Offices can answer your questions in a free consultation.
+An experienced South Carolina wrongful death attorney from Stewart Law Offices can answer your questions in a free consultation.
 Call or contact us today.

 South Carolina Wrongful Death Settlements

 South Carolina law states that when another person’s negligence causes the death of someone else, they can be held liable for paying damages the family incurred as a result.
 These claims, known as wrongful death settlements, can include damages for funeral and burial costs, loss of companionship, care, and protection of family members, and pain and suffering.
-Only specific people are allowed to file these claims, and it is important that all surviving loved ones understand who is eligible.
+Only specific people are allowed to file these claims, and all surviving loved ones must understand who is eligible.

+Can Siblings Sue for Wrongful Death?